pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

     > **Note:**
     >
     > In the command above, `${version}` is the version of the Initializer image, which should be consistent with the TiDB version.
-However, currently only the `nightly` version of the Initializer image is available for **multiple Kubernetes clusters** monitoring, so this example uses the `nightly` image.
+However, currently only the `nightly` version of the Initializer image supports **multiple Kubernetes clusters** monitoring, so this example uses the `nightly` image.

     After running the command above, you can view all the dashboard JSON files in the current directory.